Kirscher/sam_annotation_tool_GUI/README.md

 ## Installation

-Before using the SAM Annotation GUI, ensure that the "Segment Anything" model is installed.
-Follow the installation instructions provided in the official repository: [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything).
+Before using this version of the SAM Annotation GUI, ensure that the raw images and their embeddings are stored in the `input` folder.
+The application expects to find the images and embeddings in this directory.
+Make sure the embeddings correspond to the raw images and are correctly named.

 ### Setting up Virtual Environment and Installing Dependencies